 The EPO provides a limited number of subsidised crèche places.
 If none of these is available, employees receive a childcare allowance to help them finance an alternative solution.

-This allowance assists EPO staff with the cost of educating their children.
-In particular, the EPO reimburses - within certain limits - the fees for attending a number of international schools:
+The EPO assists its staff with the cost of educating their children, from pre-school to post-secondary education.
+In particular, within certain limits it covers the costs for attending a number of European/international schools:

 Employees and their families are insured under a collective medical insurance scheme which also covers death or invalidity.
 The staff contribution is approximately 3% of the basic salary.